Information On 3rd and 4th Degree Tears

 What happens after the birth?

-Your obstetrician or midwife will examine your perineum and identify if any tears have developed.
-If they suspect a third or fourth degree tear, or if you had an episiotomy (a cut), a detailed examination of your perineum and anus will occur, by the obstetrician, who will confirm the extent of the tear and provide information about surgery and treatment options available to you.
+Your obstetrician or midwife will examine your perineum and identify if any tears occurred.
+If they suspect a 3rd or 4th degree tear, or if you had an episiotomy (a cut), a detailed examination of your perineum and anus will be performed by the obstetrician, who will confirm the extent of the tear and provide information about surgery and treatment options available to you.

 What happens next?

-You will need an anesthetic before any treatment can be given.
-This is usually an epidural or a spinal but occasionally it may have to be a general anesthetic (were you are put to sleep).
-A midwife will be with you at all times to offer support and answer any questions you may have.
+You will need an anaesthetic before any treatment can be given.
+This is usually an epidural or spinal anaesthesia.
+Rarely, you may need a general anaesthetic (where you are put to sleep).
+A midwife will be with you at all times during the surgery to support and answer any questions you may have.

-Once you have your anaesthetic the obstetrician will start to suture (stitch) the damaged tear and this usually happens in the operating theatre, depending on the type of tear .
-This procedure will take place in the operating theatre.
+Once you have your anaesthetic the obstetrician will start to suture (stitch) the tear.
+The surgery for 3rd or 4th tears usually takes place in the operating theatre.

 What treatment will I be offered after surgery?

-Below are the treatments you will be offered following your surgery:
+Below are the treatments you will be given following your surgery:

-• Antibiotics – You will be given a single dose of antibiotic to reduce the risk of infection because the stitches are very close to the anus.
+• Antibiotics – You will be given a single dose of antibiotic during surgery to reduce the risk of infection because the stitches are very close to the anus.
+You will also need to take a course of antibiotics following the surgery.

 • Pain-relieving drugs – You will be offered one or more pain-relieving drugs such as paracetamol, ibuprofen or diclofenac to relieve any pain.